 When you are done working with diskpart, type the exit command to close the program.

 To check a disk for errors you have to use the chkdsk command.
-Just type chkdsk followed by the drive letter.
-I recommend that you always use this command in combination with the /f parameter.
+Type chkdsk followed by the drive's letter.
+We recommend that you always use this command in combination with the /f parameter.
 This enables the tool to automatically fix any errors it finds.

-This summarizes how much disk space the partition has, how many files are in use by the system, how much free space is available on the disk, how many bad sectors were identified, etc.
+This summarizes how much disk space the partition has, how many files are in use by the system, how much free space is available on the disk, how many bad sectors were identified and so on.